Karnataka SSLC results likely to be out on May 7; how to check it online

 The results of the 2018 SSLC exams will be declared on May 7.
-Candidates may check the results on portal of the Board on http://karresults.nic.in.
+Candidates may check the results on the portal of the Board on http://karresults.nic.in.
 About 8.5 lakhs students appeared in the examination this year.

 Addressing a press conference, Primary and Secondary Education Minister Tanveer Sait said that SSLC results will be available online on May 7 and published in respective schools on May 8.
 Sait said that the PUC result will be announced in April last week.